SELF GUIDED AUDIO TOURS HAWAII

 family seeing aquatic animalsMaui Ocean Center, Photo by Hawaii Tourism Authority (HTA) / Daeja Fallas

-Start your day at Maui Ocean Center, one of the most popular attractions on the island.
+Next, we’ll stop at the Maui Ocean Center, one of the most popular attractions on the island.

 While you’re there, you’ll see ocean creatures not found anywhere else in the world.